Director/Producer/Cinematographer, Melody Gilbert

 Producer, Dumitrita Pacicovschi

 Dumi is a film festival programmer and producer who has worked on several documentaries, including “The Summer Help” (www.thesummerhelp.com) as associate producer, and Women Outward Bound (www.womenoutwardbound.com ) as production assistant.
 She is also the producer of “Minka,” a documentary directed by Igor Myakotin.
 Dumitrita worked as a programming assistant for the 16th Thessaloniki Documentary Film Festival (2014), as an assistant for the Balkan Survey section of the 54th Thessaloniki International Film Festival (2013) and assistant to the Edinburgh Spanish Film Festival curator (2017).
 She pre-screens films for Hot Springs Documentary Film Festival, Minneapolis St.Paul International Film Festival, AFI Docs and Cheap Cuts Documentary Festival and has pre-screened in the past for Chicago International Film Festival.
-She graduated with a MSc in Film Studies from the University of Edinburgh.
+She graduated with a MSc in Film Studies from the University of Edinburgh and currently heads the industry side at Moldox and organizes the advanced documentary workshop and pitch at the festival.

 EDITOR, MILES PAINTER